trevornei/JsAlgorithm-learn-env/foobar/README.md

 Chai is an assertion library that is used in conjunction with Mocha.
     - Assertion libraries help you verify that code is correct.

+What are the benefits of using Chai's BDD vs Assert?
+    - More human readable
+    - Can chain together testing methods.

 Setup Mocha and Chai
   Once the dependencies have been installed, jump to the package.json file and edit the "scripts" object.
   Alter the value of test to the string "mocha test".